 As you can see, there are quite a few different options when it comes to marketing and I’ve included links to guides on most of these to help you learn more about these methods if you want to.

 But as with many of the steps in this guide, you will probably be best off doing a combination of different strategies, for example:

 Running Facebook ads to get sales in quickly, SEOing your site to appear high in search results as a long-term strategy and Email Marketing to try and make the most of the customers that you do get.

 Marketing strategies are constantly evolving to match demands, so be prepared to revisit your strategy every few months to see that changes and improvements can be made.

 Next up, it is time to start thinking about building your online store and in order to do that, you need to choose which ecommerce platform you are going to use.

 Now there are lots to choose from but there are ways you can narrow down the selection by identifying what you want from the platform and also what your business needs from it, these can include:

 Some of these questions, you may not be able to answer until you have been going a few months but having a basic idea of what you need will help you get started.

-For people who are new to ecommerce and building websites, hosted ecommerce platforms are what I recommend due there being less technical requirements on your part, which leaves you to focus on building and growing your business, rather than learning how to be a web developer!
+For people who are new to ecommerce and building websites, hosted ecommerce platforms are what I recommend due to there being fewer technical requirements on your part, which leaves you to focus on building and growing your business, rather than learning how to be a web developer!